irmen/Pyro4/docs/source/intro.rst

 - remote exceptions will be raised in the caller, as if they were local.
 You can extract detailed remote traceback information.
 - stable network communication code that works reliably on many platforms.
 - possibility to use Pyro's own event loop, or integrate it into your own (or third party) event loop.
+- three different possible instance modes for your remote objects (singleton, one per session, one per call)
 - many simple examples included to show various features and techniques.
 - large amount of unit tests and high test coverage.
 - lightweight native client library available for .NET and Java (provided separately, called Pyrolite).